ICanizares/Azure-Sphere-Developer-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 In the Azure Sphere Learning Path labs there are several Peripheral variables declared, including LEDs, buttons, and a relay.
 Variables of type **LP_PERIPHERAL_GPIO** declare a GPIO model for **input** and **output** of single pin peripherals, such as LEDs, buttons, reed switches, and relays.

-A Peripheral variable holds the GPIO pin number, the initial state of the pin when the program starts, whether the pin logic needs to be inverted, and the function called to open the peripheral.
+A GPIO Peripheral variable holds the GPIO pin number, the initial state of the pin when the program starts, whether the pin logic needs to be inverted, and the function called to open the peripheral.

 The following example declares an LED **output** peripheral.